MAXIME SELIGMAN: RETURN TO HIS ROOTS

 A few years later, Maxime opened Leadlike, his own digital marketing agency, to help Israeli hi-tech companies run their marketing campaigns.
 One of his clients was Kupat Holim Meuhedet—Israel’s third largest health maintenance organization—for which he and his team ran a social media campaign for two years.

 Leadlike was so successful that Maxime and his Co-founder discovered that they were unable to meet demand.
 As a result, at the beginning of 2016, they opened WebSchool at Leadlike’s offices in the Jerusalem’s Talpiot neighborhood.

 And what happened to Leadlike, his digital marketing agency?
 Maxime says: “Once we were running those courses, we didn’t want to compete with our students, so we stopped doing Leadlike.
 When we get requests for digital marketing through Leadlike, we redirect those people to our students.
 Today, if you knock on my door and you say to me ‘I want your marketing experience’, I can either teach you in one of my classes, or I’ll refer you to consult with one of my students.”

-I’d like to thank Maxime for his willingness to take time out of his busy schedule to meet with me, and Limor Schwartz, Gvahim’s Community Manager, for suggesting that I meet with him, and for working with me on this project.
+I’d like to thank Maxime for his willingness to take time out of his busy schedule to meet with me, and Limor Schwartz, Gvahim’s Community Manager, for suggesting that I meet with him and for working with me on this project.
 I’d also like to take this opportunity to thank the whole Gvahim team for the incredible work they have done and continue to do in supporting Olim.
-I am fortunate for having had the opportunity to get to know and receive guidance from many Gvahim team-members in many contexts.
+I am fortunate to have had the opportunity to get to know and receive guidance from many Gvahim team members in many contexts.

 As a proud alumnus of Gvahim, Maxime gives back by mentoring and lecturing.
-In addition, he is offering a special discount to WebSchool’s programming courses for Gvahim alumni.
+In addition, he is offering a special discount on WebSchool’s programming courses for Gvahim alumni.